I've been a goal-setter for as long as I can remember...but I haven't always been the best at setting goals or practices that make the most sense.

 "I want to set aside X amount of dollars every month so that I can finally go on a backpacking trip to Europe with my childhood friends (who I rarely get to see)."

 "I want to sign up for Toastmasters so that I can overcome my fear of public speaking and perform well at work."

 In recent years, studies have shown that writing down your goals increases your chances of achieving them.
 But you'd be surprised how many people I've met who don't engage in this simple habit ✏️.

-Even if you only do it once a year, jot down the reason behind each of your goals and determine whether they're worth the time and effort you'll need to put in.
-If your reason is strong enough (which only you will know), the goal—although scary—will probably be worth your while.
+Even if you only do it once a year, jot down the reason behind each of your goals and determine whether they're worth the time and effort you'll need to put in long-term.
+If your reason is strong enough (which only you will know), the goal—although scary—will probably be worth it.

 As a general rule of thumb, each goal should be a stepping stone to where you really want to be (i.e. big-picture goals and dreams).
 After you've determined the reasons for your goals, prioritize them based on which goals matter most to you and push you out of your comfort zone.